facebook/react/docs/_posts/2015-03-03-community-roundup-25.md

 [React Week](http://reactweek.com/) is a recently launched, week-long learning workshop for React, Flux, and other related technologies, run by Ryan Florence ([ryanflorence](https://github.com/ryanflorence)).

 [Babel-sublime](https://github.com/babel/babel-sublime) is a new package which provides Sublime with language definitions for ES6 JavaScript with React JSX syntax extensions.

+[react-meteor](https://github.com/reactjs/react-meteor), a package that replaces the default templating system of the Meteor platform with React, recently received a big update.

 ## Rebuilding with React